Vidhan31/pdfx/README.md

 - Java 17+
 - JavaFX 20+
-- Scenebuilder
 - Maven
-- Intellij IDE

-## Build the project
+## Run

-- Execute `mvn compile` command.
+- Extract zip from releases page.
+- Make sure you have Java 17 installed and setup.
+- Click on pdfx jar to run application.

 ## License